gevent/gevent/doc/loop_impls.rst

   zero duration timers and turns them into a check watcher. check watchers do not support the ``again`` method.

+- There is no support for priorities within classes of watchers. libev has some support for priorities and this is exposed in the low-level gevent API, but it was never documented.

 Performance
 ===========